Pre-Arrival Information for Research Scholars, Faculty and Staff

 Health and Insurance

-Note: this insurance information is for J visa holders, but those coming to UT Health Science Center as Postdoctoral Research Trainees on other visa types are advised to carry health insurance that conforms to these requirements as well.
+Note: this insurance information is for J visa holders, but those coming to UT Health Science Center on other visa types are advised to carry health insurance that conforms to these requirements as well if not covered by UTHSC Postdoc, CGHS student or employee insurance.

 Health care in the U.S. is extremely expensive, and if your insurance plan requires you to pay the bill yourself and then get reimbursement, you may not be able to afford medical treatment.
 Medical providers in the U.S. often require proof that they will be paid by an insurance company before treatment is begun.
 Therefore, it is also important that your insurance company have a customer service telephone number in the U.S. for physicians and hospitals to inquire about your policy.

-• Expenses associated with you and your dependents' medical evacuation to your country in the amount of $10,000.
+• Medical Evacuation to your home country in the amount of $50,000

-1. Require a waiting period for pre-existing conditions which is reasonable by current industry standards;
+• Require a waiting period for pre-existing conditions which is reasonable by current insurance industry standards;

-3. Include provisions for co-insurance which require payment up to 25% of the covered benefits per accident or illness.
-It will not exclude coverage for perils inherent to the activities of the exchange program in which you participate.
+• Include provisions for co-insurance, which require payment of up to 25% of the covered benefits per accident or illness.
+It will not unreasonably exclude coverage for perils inherent to the activities of the exchange program in which you participate.

 * Insurance coverage backed by the full faith and credit of the government of the exchange visitor's home country shall be deemed to meet this requirement.